Acea (company): Activities

-Water
+Water Italy

-Acea is the leading operator in the water sector in Italy (2021), serving 9 million inhabitants.
+Acea is the leading operator in the water sector in Italy (2022), serving 10 million inhabitants.
 In addition to managing the integrated water service of Rome and Frosinone, it operates in other areas of Lazio, Tuscany, Umbria, Campania and Molise.

 Environment

-The Acea Group is responsible for waste management with 1.52 million tons of waste managed every year.
+The Acea Group is responsible for waste management with 1.8 million tons of waste managed every year.

 With an eye on a circular economy, it manages composting plants like the one in Aprilia, the largest in Lazio, and the anaerobic digestion plant of Monterotondo Marittimo in Tuscany.
 In 2019, Acea entered the plastics treatment sector.

 It also manages waste-to-energy plants in San Vittore and Terni.

-Generation
+Production

-Acea is one of the leading Italian players in the energy generation from renewable sources, with over 1 TWh of energy produced.
+Acea is one of the leading Italian players in the energy generation from renewable sources, with 750 GWh of energy produced.

-It is particularly present in the photovoltaic sector with an overall capacity of about 73 MWp, in the thermoelectric sector with 107 MW and in the hydroelectric one with 121 MW.
+It is particularly present in the photovoltaic sector with a power of 101 MW, in the thermoelectric sector with 110,7 MW and in the hydroelectric one with 119,3 MW.